-Any graduate student enrolled at Georgia College has the right to petition to the Dean of the Graduate School.
-Petitions are to be used by the student and his faculty adviser to remedy undue hardships and specific inequities that may adversely affect a student's ability to fulfill the academic requirements of the College.
-Petitions may be used to secure approval of special agreements between faculty and students regarding the nature and composition of academic programs.
-Ordinarily petitions are used to remedy emergency situations in isolated cases caused by unanticipated consequences in the application of the academic requirements of the College.
+Any student or former student of Georgia College has the right of timely petition to the Dean of his school.
+Petitions are to be used by the student and his faculty advisor to remedy undue hardships and specific inequities that may adversely affect the student's ability to fulfill the academic requirements of the college.
+Petitions may be used to secure approval of special agreements between faculty and students on academic matters and to provide for emergency situations caused by unforeseen complications in fulfilling academic requirements.